Safety and security

 Getting to St Helena, Ascension and Tristan da Cunha

-St Helena airport offers weekly flights via Windhoek or Walvis Bay to Johannesburg provided by SA Airlink.
+St Helena airport usually offers weekly flights to Johannesburg provided by SA Airlink.
+These have been temporarily suspended due to the global coronavirus pandemic.

 Due to runway repairs required to the Ascension Island runway, the Ministry of Defence has temporarily rerouted the South Atlantic Airbridge via an alternative location.
-Until further notice, the only means of access to Ascension Island is via a monthly flight from Johannesburg via St Helena.
+Monthly flights to Ascension from South Africa via St Helena are suspended.
+Air access is currently via a six weekly charter from the UK via St Helena.
+The availability of seats is limited.
 You should contact your travel agent, local tour booking office, or Ascension Island employer for the latest up-to-date information.

 There is limited accommodation available to tourists on Ascension Island.

 Tristan da Cunha

 Travel to the Island is by sea only.
-Fishing vessels from Cape Town visit the Island nine times a year, and there is one annual visit made by a South African research vessel in September/October.
+Fishing/supply vessels from Cape Town visit the Island eight times a year, and there is one annual visit made by a South African research vessel in September/October.
 Due to the limited harbour facilities, vessels have to anchor offshore and passengers are ferried by smaller local boats.
 This can be hazardous in bad weather.
 Approaching bad weather can mean that you have to return to your ship ahead of schedule.
 Fishing requirements may mean that ships need to depart Tristan ahead of or behind schedule.
-Airline bookings should be flexible.
+Connecting airline bookings in South Africa should be flexible.

-The Ascension Island Police Detachment handles all consular protection services.
+The Ascension Island Police Detachment is able to provide emergency assistance.
 There is no facility for issuing replacement UK passports or UK entry visas.
-You can however obtain an emergency passport from the Ascension Island Police.
+You can however obtain an emergency passport from the Ascension Island Police (telephone 66412).

 Tristan da Cunha

-If you need consular assistance, contact the local police (telephone 2010).
+If you need emergency assistance, contact the local police (telephone 2010).
 If you need a replacement or emergency passport, contact the Administrator’s office at the Government offices in the Settlement.

 UK - Representative for St Helena